by Matthew Ehret

 This call echoed the President’s powerful June 19 article published in the National Interest where he outlined in stark terms the powerful financier and aristocratic forces behind the rise of Hitler in the wake of WWI, and the vital need to honor those millions who died to ensure freedom and survival for future generations.

 After all, aren’t relations between Russia and America as low as they have ever been?
 Aren’t things even worse between the USA and China?
-How could anything good possibly come from a USA which has acted like a decadent imperial machine for decades?
+How could anything good possibly come from the USA which has acted like a decadent imperial machine for decades?

 Although very understandable, this inability to understand Putin’s intention is something I would like to help correct within this brief article.